Eugene, Oregon: Economy

 Eugene's largest employers are PeaceHealth Medical Group, the University of Oregon, and the Eugene School District.
 Eugene's largest industries are wood products manufacturing and recreational vehicle manufacturing.

 Corporate headquarters for the employee-owned Bi-Mart corporation and family-owned supermarket Market of Choice remain in Eugene.

 Many multinational businesses were launched in Eugene.
 Some of the most famous include Nike, Taco Time, and Broderbund Software.

 The footwear repair product Shoe Goo is manufactured by Eclectic Products, based in Eugene.

 Run Gum, an energy gum created for runners, also began its life in Eugene.
 Run Gum was created by track athlete Nick Symmonds and track and field coach Sam Lapray in 2014.

 Burley Design LLC produces bicycle trailers and was founded in Eugene by Alan Scholz out of a Saturday Market business in 1978.
 Eugene is also the birthplace and home of Bike Friday bicycle manufacturer Green Gear Cycling.

 Organically Grown Company, the largest distributor of organic fruits and vegetables in the northwest, started in Eugene in 1978 as a non-profit co-op for organic farmers.
-Notable local food processors, many of whom manufacture certified organic products, include Golden Temple (Yogi Tea), Merry Hempsters, Springfield Creamery (Nancy's Yogurt), and Mountain Rose Herbs.
+Notable local food processors, many of which manufacture certified organic products, include Golden Temple (Yogi Tea), Merry Hempsters, Springfield Creamery (Nancy's Yogurt), and Mountain Rose Herbs.

 Until July 2008, Hynix Semiconductor America had operated a large semiconductor plant in west Eugene.
 In late September 2009, Uni-Chem of South Korea announced its intention to purchase the Hynix site for solar cell manufacturing.
 However, this deal fell through and as of late 2012, is no longer planned.
 In 2015, semiconductor manufacturer Broadcom purchased the plant with plans to upgrade and reopen it.
 The company abandoned these plans and put it up for sale in November 2016.

 Luckey's Club Cigar Store is one of the oldest bars in Oregon.
 Tad Luckey Sr. purchased it in 1911, making it one of the oldest businesses in Eugene.
-The "Club Cigar", as it was called in the late 19th century, was for many years a men-only salon.
+The "Club Cigar," as it was called in the late 19th century, was, for many years, a men-only salon.
 It survived both the Great Depression and Prohibition, partly because Eugene was a "dry town" before the end of Prohibition.

 The city has over 25 breweries, offers a variety of dining options with a local focus; the city is surrounded by wineries.
 The most notable fungi here is the truffle; Eugene hosts the annual Oregon Truffle Festival in January.